FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 These are slightly larger guns and cannons with slower fire rate, lower magazine capacity but higher damage.
 On PC, the ___X___ key is used to shoot.
 This has only one mode of firing and it is basically a manual; repeated key presses are required in order to shoot.
 ##### Tertiary Weapons
 This is mostly reserved for bombers and larger fighter and includes bombs and other large explosive payloads.
 On PC, the ___C___ key is used to drop the payload.
+#### Shooting, Actually
+The artillery component has 3 parameters that it accepts:
+- Primary Weapon Path
+- Secondary Weapon Path
+- Tertiary Weapon Path
+Each path leads to a bullet scene.
+Each bullet scene has the following structure.
+A bullet knows how fast it is, and how much damage it does.
+- Bullet (Area2D)
+	- Sprite
+	- SFXComponent
+Whenever one of the fire keys is pressed, a spawn bullet method is called.
 ### Enemy Combat AI
 This combat logic follows the __Movement__ logic I'll set above.
 ### Health and Damage